If you're wondering what to do in Rome on a rainy day, and thinking this is a good day to visit the Vatican, I suggest you think again!

-Sorry to rain on your parade (pun intended!) but unless you have no choice (you have limited time, you've already purchased tickets/ a tour to the Vatican Museums), then I suggest you avoid this as a thing to do in Rome on a rainy day.
-There is so much else you can do!
-Such as . . .
+Sorry to rain on your parade (pun intended!) but unless you have no choice (you have limited time, you've already purchased tickets / a tour to the Vatican Museums), then I suggest you avoid this and make a new plan.

 Now you are thinking, well that is not what I was looking to do.

 (Well, sometimes it does.
 In that case, skip down to the Indoor Things to do in Rome on a Rainy Day.)